-Complete, sign and return the response form to the High Performing Students Unit before the due date, usually 14 days later.
+Complete, sign and return the response form to the High Performing Students Team before the due date, usually 14 days later.
 If you get an offer by phone you may have to respond within 24 hours.
 Offers will lapse if responses are not received by the due date advised with the offer.
-Please use PDF format and send it by email if possible.

-If you accept an offer and then change your mind about accepting it, please email the Unit to decline the offer immediately so the next student on the reserve list can then be offered the place.
+If you accept an offer and then change your mind about accepting it, please contact the Team to decline the offer immediately so the next student on the reserve list can then be offered the place.

-If you will be unable to check your email (or mail) for more than a week, such as going on holiday with no internet access, you can advise the Unit by email that you will accept any offer in advance if your child qualifies.
+If you will be unable to check your email for more than a week, such as going on holiday with no internet access, you can advise the Team that you will accept any offer in advance if your child qualifies.